Italy to hike VAT as strikers protest austerity

 STRIKE

+Italy's European partners have been furious at the government's handling of the austerity measures with European Energy Commissioner Guenter Oettinger, delivering a brutal assessment late on Tuesday.

+"Italy is governed appallingly badly," the former premier of the German state of Baden-Wuerttemberg told a conference in Berlin, accusing Berlusconi's government of irresponsibility and saying the ECB had been "cheated."

-As the government scrambled with the last minute changes to the package, protestors held rallies in around 100 towns and cities as part of a strike against the cuts called by Italy's largest union, the CGIL.
+As the government scrambled with the last minute changes to the package, intended to balance the budget by 2013, protestors held rallies in around 100 towns and cities across the country.

 Protests in Italy have not matched the "indignados" demonstrations in Spain or the mass rallies in Syntagma Square in Athens but Tuesday's strike brought out simmering anger at the burdens imposed on ordinary Italians by more than a decade of economic stagnation.